matteocarpi/wwtf/index.md

   creation, we merge individual expression with thought-provoking and accessible productions.
   The members of the collective have been teaching workshops for over a decade, inspiring (and being inspired by) participants who develop our artistic practice.
-Our work often combines physical comedy, tragedy, personal storytelling, and even multimedia.
+Our work often combines physical comedy, tragedy, personal storytelling, and even multimedia...
   \n"
 published: true